shoenig/go-bindata/README.md

 ### Path prefix stripping

-The keys used in the `_bindata` map, are the same as the input file name passed to `go-bindata`.
+The keys used in the `_bindata` map, are the same as the input file name passed to `petrify`.
 This includes the path.
 In most cases, this is not desireable, as it puts potentially sensitive information in your code base.
 For this purpose, the tool supplies another command line flag `-prefix`.
 This accepts a portion of a path name, which should be stripped off from